urbit/urbit.org-reloaded/content/proposals.md

 {% /faqSection %}

-{% faqSection question="How do I write a proposal?" %}
-Proposals should clearly articulate your idea and the value it will bring to the Urbit network.

-Good proposals include the following:

-— A detailed and clear description of the project.
-If you're proposing something technical, user stories can help explain what your creation will enable.

-— An overview of why you are the right person for the job.
-A description of your background, familiarity with the project, and professional/education experience are all great.

-— Your estimate for date(s) of completion.

-— The amount of funding you'd like for the project, denominated in stars.

-Unless your project is small, you should write it as several milestones, each of which has its own completion dates, funding amounts and deliverables.
-Each completed milestone can receive a payout.

-Proposals should target a first milestone within two months of the start of the project.
-Proposals should have a maximum of five milestones, and each milestone should constitute significant enough work to warrant at least a full star.

-For writing guidance, you can [look at past completed proposals here](/grants?type=Proposal&status=completed#view-grants)

-{% /faqSection %}

 {% faqSection question="What are grants funded with?" %}

 Grants are usually funded with [stars](https://docs.urbit.org/glossary/star), which are immutable and scarce pieces of the Urbit network.
 65,280 possible stars exist in the network, and they sit between the 256 galaxies which govern the network and the 4 billion planets which serve as user level identities.
 Stars have short, distinctive names like ~marzod or ~sonnet.
 Each star contains 65,536 planets of their own.